unicorn-engine/unicorn/docs/COMPILE-NIX.md

         $ UNICORN_QEMU_FLAGS="--python=/path/to/python2" ./make.sh

-- To cross-compile Unicorn on 64-bit Linux to target 32-bit binary, run:
+- To cross-compile Unicorn on 64-bit Linux to target 32-bit binary, install libglib2.0-dev for i386.
+On Ubuntu, this can be done with:

+        $ sudo apt-get install libglib2.0-dev:i386

+  Then cross-compile to 32-bit with:

         $ ./make.sh linux32